juseg/global/proposals/200214-jsps/proposal-200214-jsps-asia.rst

 .. (follow plan below, 2 pages)

 **a.
 Background of proposed research plan**

+* Typically older glaciations evidence is overriden by the LGM
+* The exception is east asia and alaska where MIS 4 > MIS 2
+* Their glacial dynamics are understudied

 **b.
 Purpose of proposed research**

+* Fill the gap of knowledge of past glacier dyn in East vs West Arctic
+* East Asia ice volume contribution to pre-LGM sea level drops

 **c.
 Proposed plan**

+* Apply for computing resources (CH/JP)
+* Setup PISM for multiple domains in east Asia

 **d.
 Expected results and impacts**

+* A database of modelled glacier states
+* An estimate of ice volume in ne asia through mis stages
+* A framework for multidomain paleoglacier modelling

 19. Your Academic Goals and Career Prospects after the Fellowship
 -----------------------------------------------------------------

 .. (ca. one third of a page)

+* Spark interest of Japanese students
+* Extend to asia, panarctic and global
+* PMIP output